lacroixDj/playfinder_test/README.md

 ## Testing:
-Testing (mostly functional tests) were developed and included.
+Automated tests,  mostly functional tests, were developed and included, covering RW+ operations for each API Rest endpoint.

 If you want to run tests:
 ```
 #  ./bin/phpunit
 ```